mysql/mysql-utilities/doc/command/grep.rst

 .. module:: mysql.utilities.command.grep

-This module provide utilities to search objects on server.
-The module define a set of *object types* that can be searched by searching the *fields* of each object.
-The notion of a field of an object is in this case very loosly defined and basically means any names occuring as part of the definition of an object.
-For example, the fields of a table include the table name, the column names, and the partition names (if it is a partition table).
+This module provide utilities to search for objects on a server.
+The module defines a set of *object types* that can be searched by searching the *fields* of each object.
+The notion of a field of an object is in this case very loosly defined and basically means any names occurring as part of the object definition.
+For example, the fields of a table include the table name, the column names, and the partition names (if it is a partitioned table).

 Constants